 When salespeople have to spread out their focus is spread out, it’s hard for them to invest time in the best prospects.
 Disqualifying leads after a call gives salespeople breathing room, revealing which prospects are worth pursuing.
 This helps salespeople make a personalized sales pitch and close deals, without them having to stress over low-quality leads.

-Keep your funnel clean
+Keep your funnel clean with lead qualification

 When salespeople don’t differentiate between high-quality and low-quality leads, they stall their sales pipeline.
 When multiple sales reps do this, it clogs the business’ sales funnel, severely hurting the company’s efficiency.
 This will make it hard for higher-ups to have a clear view of the current sales cycle, and they may end up making misinformed decisions on how to proceed.
 Additionally, generating reports becomes onerous; the junk leads inflate statistics, which might lead to unsustainable decisions from management.
 By disqualifying these leads, you can free up the funnel, giving a more accurate view of the sales cycle.

 If salespeople have too many stalled leads in their profile, their sales score suffers.
 Even if they did close a decent number of deals that month, the fact that they got no answer on the bad leads will hurt their numbers.
 If you don’t let go of leads that have no potential, it might appear that they’re not doing their job well – even though there’s nothing that can be done at the moment to convert them.
 This can impact performance and morale later on.

 Having the ability to quickly qualify or disqualify leads helps salespeople maintain a clean profile, giving management a more accurate view of sales health.